cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- anti-patterns: data changing rapidly, all large key space are frequently needed
 - is data well structured for caching?
 	- example: key value caching, or caching of aggregation results
-- lacy loading/cache aside is easy to implement and works for many situations as a foundation, esp on the read side
+- lazy loading/cache aside is easy to implement and works for many situations as a foundation, esp on the read side
 - write through is usually combined with lazy loading if the use case is appropriate
 - setting a TTL is usually not a bad idea (except when using write-through)
 	- specifics depend on your use case